 is used which is called "partial shimming".
 This involves the use of

-pieces of paper of different thicknesses, placed under the pad where there
+pieces of paper of different thicknesses (shims), placed under the pad

 is a depression in the pad or tone hole.
 These pieces, generally 1/16"

-tiny piece, like a pie slice, is placed or glued on a pad or whole round
+tiny piece, like a pie slice, is placed or glued on the back of a pad

 shim, and when done properly will help to close the gap between pad and

 These gaps are caused by a not so flat pad, or a not so level tone hole.